-Grade Level: 9-12 Length: Year Class Prerequisite: Algebra 1
+Grade Level: 9-12

+Length: Year Class

+Prerequisite: Algebra 1

 Graduation: Fulfills one year of math requirement.
-Fulfills UC/CSU math ("c") requirement.
-College Prep: Description: Algebra 2 is a course designed to quickly review and then expand upon the mathematical content of Algebra 1 and Geometry.
+College Prep: Fulfills UC/CSU math ("c") requirement.
+Description: Algebra 2 is a course designed to quickly review and then expand upon the mathematical content of Algebra 1 and Geometry.
 Logarithmic and exponential functions, series and sequences, quadratic systems, conic sections and the complex numbers are introduced.
-Algebra 2 forms the foundation upon which college-level mathematics and statistics courses are built and is therefore essential for collegebound students.
+Algebra 2 forms the foundation upon which college-level mathematics and statistics courses are built and is therefore essential for college-bound students.
 Students in this course are encouraged to own a graphing calculator.
 We recommend the TI-84+.
 Students who earned less than a "C" in their previous math class are recommended to re-take the previous course.

-Algebra 2 Support Course # 4510
+Algebra 2 Support

+Prerequisite: Teacher recommendation and Concurrent

-Prerequisite: Concurrent enrollment in Algebra 2
+enrollment in Algebra 2